-Report of the Chairman of the Board of Directors to the Shareholders' Meeting on the composition, conditions of the preparation and organization of the Board of Directors' work, the internal control procedures and risk management procedures put in place by the Company (Article L. 225-37 of the French Commercial Code)
+Report of the Chairman of the Board of Directors to the Shareholders' Meeting on the Board Composition, Conditions for the Preparation and Organization of its Work, the Board's Internal Control Procedures and Risk Management Procedures Put in Place by the Company

+(Article L. 225-37 of the French Commercial Code)

 This report was prepared pursuant to the provisions of Article L. 225-37 of the French Commercial Code.
-Its purpose is to describe the composition and the application of the principle of fair representation of women and men within the Board of Directors, the conditions of the preparation and the organization of the Board of Directors' work, to present the rules and principles determined by the Board of Directors for the compensation and benefits of any nature awarded to the corporate representatives, as well as internal control and risk management procedures implemented by the Group, in particular procedures relating to the preparation and processing of accounting and financial information for the annual and consolidated accounts.
+Its purpose is to describe the composition of the Board of Directors as well as the application of the principle of fair representation of women and men within the Board of Directors, the conditions of the preparation and the organization of the Board of Directors' work, to present the rules and principles decided upon by the Board of Directors for the compensation and benefits of any nature awarded to corporate representatives, as well as the internal control and risk management procedures implemented by the Group, in particular those procedures relating to the preparation and processing of accounting and financial information for the annual and consolidated accounts.

 This report aims to provide a description of the work completed, undertaken or scheduled by the Company.
-It does not in any case intend to demonstrate that the Company has control of all risks it is facing.
+It does not in any case intend to demonstrate that the Company has control over all of the risks it is facing.

-This report refers to the Management Report which is included in the Reference Document of the Company for the financial year ended December 31, 2012, regarding the disclosure of information referred to in Article L. 225-100-3 of the French Commercial Code on the structure of the Company's capital and on facts that may have an impact in the event of a tender offer.
+This report refers to the Management Report included in the Reference Document of the Company for the financial year ended December 31, 2013, regarding the disclosure of information referred to in Article L. 225-100-3 of the French Commercial Code on the structure of the Company's capital and on facts that may have an impact in the event of a tender offer.

-This report has been prepared by the Chairman and Chief Executive Officer of the Company together with the Group Internal Control Department and the Corporate Secretary's Office.
+This report has been prepared by the Chairman of the Board of Directors of the Company together with the Group Internal Control Department and Group Legal Division.
 The outline was presented for comments to the Internal Control Steering Committee and reviewed by the various departments of the Group Finance and Control Division.
-The report was reviewed by the Audit Committee on February 18, 2013, and approved by the Board of Directors of the Company on February 19, 2013.
+The report was reviewed by the Audit Committee on February 17, 2014, and approved by the Board of Directors of the Company on February 18, 2014.